Deathraymind/obsidian/pages/Logseq Git Setup.md

-- Got it!
-Here’s a streamlined set of instructions similar to your style, with the focus on pasting the code blocks directly into the `pre-commit` and `post-commit` files:

-  ---
-- ### Setting Up Git Hooks for Logseq
+### Setting Up Git Hooks for Logseq

 Follow these steps to set up Git hooks for your Logseq repository.
 These hooks will ensure your repository is up-to-date before committing and push changes automatically after committing.

 1. **Clone Your Git Repository:**
 	- Go to your local drive and right-click on it.
 	- Select `New Terminal at Folder`.
 If this option isn’t available, follow [this link](https://support.apple.com/en-us/HT201236) to enable it.
 	- In the terminal, type: